Regulation Database – National Park Service

 National Park Vulnerability (2018): NPS scientists released a third paper in 2018 discussing findings that national parks are more vulnerable to climate change than the United States as a whole.

 Adaptation Resources Website: This website contains resources specifically tailored to help NPS managers respond to climate change, such as a tool for visualizing climate conditions in a park; guidelines for park visitation and climate change, guidance on adaptive capacity, and guidance on adaptation strategies to respond to the risk of wildfire.
 The vulnerability assessments and other tools noted here are included on the website.

-Cultural Resources Adaptation: As noted above, NPS has developed a strategy document which identifies different management approaches that can be used to protect cultural resources for the effects of climate change.
-NPS has also published a Cultural Resources Impacts Table to help park managers identify climate change impacts that may be relevant to the cultural resources they manage.
+Cultural Resources Adaptation: As noted above, in September 2015 NPS developed a strategy document which identifies different management approaches that can be used to protect cultural resources for the effects of climate change.
+NPS also published a Cultural Resources Impacts Table to help park managers identify climate change impacts that may be relevant to the cultural resources they manage.